DefectDojo/django-DefectDojo/docs/content/en/integrations/parsers.md

 DefectDojo currently supports the parsing of the following Rusty Hog JSON outputs:
 - Choctaw Hog: Scans for secrets in a Git repository.
 - Gottingen Hog: Scans for secrets in a JIRA issue.
+- Essex Hog: Scans for secrets in a Confluence page.

 ### SARIF